aitomatic/dana/README.md

 DXA is a framework for building and deploying intelligent agents powered by Large Language Models (LLMs).
 These agents combine cognitive abilities, domain expertise, and external resources to solve complex problems.

+The framework provides an AgentFactory system for quick creation of common agent types, while maintaining access to DXA's full capabilities through its builder pattern.
+This allows both rapid deployment of standard configurations and full customization when needed.

 ## Documentation Map

 The DXA framework documentation is organized by component: